 In October 2003, in a history-making decision, the Holy Synod of Antioch unanimously approved a resolution which granted this Archdiocese the status of a self-ruling Archdiocese.
 Effective with this resolution, the Auxiliary Bishops took their positions as Diocesan Bishops.
 A resolution from the Holy Synod of Antioch dated August 19th, 2010 communicated the decision that the bishops of North America serve as Auxiliary Bishops.

 The Antiochian Archdiocese was led for over forty years by His Eminence Metropolitan Philip Saliba, prior to his falling asleep in Christ on March 19, 2014.
-After his repose, His Beatitude John X appointed Metropolitan Silouan of Buenos Aires and all Argentina as the Patriarchal Vicar until such time as a new Metropolitan will be elected by the Holy Synod of Antioch.
-The Patriarchal Vicar is responsible for the administration of the Archdiocese.
-The Most Rev. Archbishop Joseph of the Diocese of Los Angeles and the West will serve as the Locum Tenens of the Archdiocese.
+After his repose, His Beatitude John X appointed Metropolitan Silouan of Buenos Aires and all Argentina as the Patriarchal Vicar, and The Most Rev. Archbishop Joseph of the Diocese of Los Angeles and the West as the Locum Tenens of the Archdiocese.
 Both served until the Holy Synod of Antioch, meeting in Balamand, Lebanon on Thursday, July 3, 2014, elected Archbishop Joseph to be Metropolitan of all North America.
 His Eminence Metropolitan Joseph was enthroned at St. Nicholas Cathedral in Brooklyn, New York, on Saturday, December 6, 2014, on the Feast of St. Nicholas.